hdamker/ReleaseManagement/documentation/readiness/api-readiness-checklist.md

 | Initial public | Derived | API status is `public` and major version is 0 (e.g., v0.5.0) |
 | Stable public | Derived | API status is `public` and major version ≥ 1 (e.g., v1.0.0) |

-The Release Issue and Release PR embed the readiness matrix as a convenience copy; this document is the canonical source.
+The Release Issue and Release PR embed the readiness matrix as a convenience copy; this document holds the reference source.

 ## Release Assets